 www.HealthyHearing.com |

 Since all components of the above devices fit completely inside the ear canal, they are usually compatible with on-ear or over-the-ear headphones.
 Those who wear IIC hearing aids may even be able to use earbuds.
-If you wear behind-the-ear (BTE) hearing aidsThose who wear BTE or receiver-in-the-canal (RIC) devices may find over-the-ear headphones the best option.
+Behind-the-ear (BTE) hearing aidsThose who wear BTE or receiver-in-the-canal (RIC) devices may find over-the-ear headphones the best option.
+Or, as we mention above, turn on your Bluetooth streamingg so you can ditch the headphones altogether.

 Featured clinics near me